 For freelancers and self-employed people, the income tax will apply to everything you earn with your small business.
 In Germany, there is a threshold under which the income is always tax free.
 In 2016, this amount was 8 652€ per year, i.e; any euro above this is taxed.
 The tax is due every year to the Finanzamt and should be declared before the 31st May of the following year.
 It is a part of your Steuererklärung.
-For high-earners, the Finanzamt might decide to set quarterly installments instead, based on previous statements.
+For the second or third year of operations, the Finanzamt usually decides to set quarterly installments instead, based on previous statements.
 This means that instead of paying the whole amount at once every year, you need to transfer a part of it every quarter.
 This has the advantage to be safer/smoother on your cash flow.

 Gewerbesteuer (Trade tax)

 This trade tax only applies to Gewerbetreibende.
 It’s an additional tax that applies on your overall turnover for the year.
 You are not required to pay if your turnover is below 24 500€ per year.
 It is due yearly to the Finanzamt and should also be part of your Steuererklärung, sent in before the 31st May of the following year.
 For high-earners, you can also expect quarterly installments too.